mentesniker/QNG/README.md

 # QNG
 Quantum random number generator.
 Project created for the IEEE Services hackathon.
+The main goal of this project is to learn a probability distribution through a dataset in order to create new numbers from that probability distribution.
+To learn the probability distribution we propose the use of a QGAN.

 ## Prerequisites to run a test: